robertgshaw2-neuralmagic/nm-roboflow/README.md

 DeepSparse offers both a Pipeline and Server API, enabling you to add DeepSparse to a Python application or to spin up a model service endpoint.
-In the case of YOLOv5, DeepSparse has pre-made pipelines which wrap model inference with pre-processing and post-processing, such that you can pass raw images to DeepSparse and recieve the post-processed output.
+In the case of YOLOv5, DeepSparse has pre-made pipelines which wrap model inference with pre-processing and post-processing, such that you can pass raw images to DeepSparse and recieve the predicted bounding boxes and classes.

 In our case, we will setup a model service endpoint with DeepSparse Server.

 #### **Launching DeepSparse Server**

-DeepSparse Server is built on the FastAPI and Uvicorn.

 DeepSparse Server is launched as a CLI command and is configured with a YAML file.
-The following YAML file launches a object detection endpoint with DeepSparse running a pruned-quantized version of YOLOv5-s trained on COCO (identified by the SparseZoo stub below).
-At current, we only log system metrics (such as request latency) to standard output.
+The following YAML file launches a object detection endpoint with DeepSparse running a pruned-quantized version of YOLOv5-s trained on COCO (identified by the SparseZoo stub).

 ```yaml
 ## server-config-no-roboflow-logging.yaml